 Concessions There will be no make-up tests, and no late homework will be accepted.
-Students with concessions (e.g. for medical emergencies) will have the weight of a test transferred to the other tests and/or the final exam; the weight of a WeBWorK assignment will be transferred to the other assignments.
-You can receive one concession during the term by submitting the Concession request form (it can be downloaded at: https://www.math.ubc.ca/Ugrad/ugradForm/) to your instructor.
+Students with concessions will have the weight of a test transferred to the other tests and/or the final exam.
+You can receive one concession during the term by submitting the Concession request form (it can be downloaded at: www.math.ubc.ca/Ugrad) to your instructor.
 Further concessions or missed final exams need to be discussed with the Academic Advisors of your Faculty.
-There cannot be any exception to this university-wide policy.
+There cannot be exceptions to these university-wide policies.